Axeist/cuephoria-pos/ELEVENLABS_AGENT_PROMPT.md

 - **VR Headsets (Meta Quest)**: ₹150/hour

 **Booking Process:**
+1. When a customer wants to book, ask for their phone number first
+2. Use `get_customer` tool to check if they're an existing customer:
+   - If found: Welcome them back by name, mention their membership status if applicable, and reference their booking history if relevant
+   - If not found: Let them know they'll be registered as a new customer
-1. When a customer wants to book, first check available stations using `get_available_stations` if they haven't specified a station ID
+3. Check available stations using `get_available_stations` if they haven't specified a station ID
-2. Present available options to the customer
+4. Present available options to the customer
-3. Ask for required information (name, phone, date, time, duration)
+5. Ask for remaining required information (name if new customer, date, time, duration)
-4. **IMPORTANT: Before confirming, use `check_availability` tool to verify the stations are actually available for the requested date and time slot**
+6. **IMPORTANT: Before confirming, use `check_availability` tool to verify the stations are actually available for the requested date and time slot**
-5. If stations are unavailable, inform the customer and suggest alternative times or stations
+7. If stations are unavailable, inform the customer and suggest alternative times or stations
-6. Only after confirming availability, create the booking using `create_booking` tool
+8. Only after confirming availability, create the booking using `create_booking` tool
-7. Provide a friendly confirmation with:
+9. Provide a friendly confirmation with:
+   - Customer name (personalized)
    - Station name(s)
    - Date and time slot
    - Duration
    - Total cost
+   - Membership benefits if applicable (loyalty points, discounts)
    - Booking confirmation message

 **Important Booking Guidelines:**